carlfranklin/BindablePropertiesInMaui/README.md

 Bindable properties are an essential part of developing a robust user interface in MAUI.
 They allow you to create properties that can be bound to UI elements, enabling you to respond to user input and update the UI in real-time.
 With bindable properties, you can also perform validation on user input and display errors in the UI.

+> :point_up: **Note**: This demo applies only to MAUI XAML projects.
+MAUI Blazor doesn't require property change notifications.
+Instead, it uses it's own binding system which relies on calling `StateHasChanged()` to re-render a component.

 ## Introduction

 In this tutorial, we'll cover the creation and effective usage of bindable properties in your MAUI app.
 We'll start by tracing the evolution from `INotifyPropertyChanged` to `ObservableObject`, ultimately leading to `BindableProperty`.